mvdwetering/yamaha_ynca/README.md

 * **Q: I get an error when setting up the integration**
   There are a few things to check:
   * The receiver only allows 1 connection at the time.
 Maybe there is another piece of software connected already e.g. another home automation system.
-  * Double check the IP address and make sure it can be reached from Home Assistant.
+  * Double-check the IP address and make sure it can be reached from Home Assistant.
 Especially if you have a complex network setup e.g. using VLANs.

 * **Q: Why are entities unavailable when receiver is in standby?**
   The receiver does not allow changing of settings when it is in standby, so the entities become Unavailable in Home Assistant to indicate this.